CMA-ES/pycma/README.md

 ## Installation

 Download and unzip the code (see green button above).

+- When the ``cma`` source code folder is copied or moved into a folder visible to Python, namely a folder which is in the Python path (e.g. the current folder), ``import cma`` works without any further installation.

-Then type in the "root" folder, where the ``cma`` folder is visible,
+- Or install the package by typing within the "root" folder, where the ``cma`` source code folder is visible,

       pip install -e cma

-to install the package.
   Moving the ``cma`` folder away from this location would invalidate the installation.

-Alternatively, when the ``cma`` folder is moved into a folder visible to Python (e.g. the current folder), ``import cma`` works without any installation.

 ## Installation of the [latest release](https://pypi.python.org/pypi/cma)
 Typing